 Shower peak occurred more than 14 hours ahead of schedule

 : A Leonid fireball photographed by Schindler Leung in Hong Kong at 1900 UT, 16 November 1998.
 The Leonids peak, about 6 hrs after this photograph was taken, was preceded by a flurry of activity rich in bright meteors and fireballs, some brighter than -10 magnitudes.

 Sign up for our EXPRESS SCIENCE NEWS delivery

-sign up for our express news delivery and you will receive a mail message every time we post a new story!!!
+Join our growing list of subscribers - sign up for our express news delivery and you will receive a mail message every time we post a new story!!!